Seldovia, Alaska: Geography

 Seldovia is on the Kenai Peninsula on the south shore of Kachemak Bay opposite Homer.
 The community is located in the Seldovia Recording District.

 Seldovia sea level change is -9.96 mm/yr, over the last 50 years it is about -19.6 inches or -1.6 ft.

 According to the United States Census Bureau, the city of Seldovia has a total area of 0.6 sqmi, of which, 0.4 sqmi of it is land and 0.2 sqmi of it (33.33%) is water.

 Climate

 Seldovia has snowy winters and brief dry summers (Koppen Dsc).

 Economy

 The school, Seldovia Village Tribe, City, and commercial fishing related businesses are the dominant employers in town.

 Education

 The Susan B. English Grade K-12 School, opened on August 30, 1972.
-The girl’s volleyball team won the 2002 State Championship in the 1A, 2A, 3A West division.
+The girls' volleyball team won the 2002 State Championship in the 1A, 2A, 3A West division.
 The boys basketball team won the state championship in the 1A division in 2015.